 In doing so, they consider that they are promoting citizenship and the democratic process.

 “Most people in the areas under study are not informed of their rights, women even less so,” says Celestine Soré, one of the project’s researchers.
-“There is important awareness work and training to be done so that these populations feel adequately equiped to lead the fight against FGM. … We have to equip youth so that they question these practices, not only in the public domain but also in the often repressive private sphere.”
+“There is important awareness work and training to be done so that these populations feel adequately equipped to lead the fight against FGM. … We have to equip youth so that they question these practices, not only in the public domain but also in the often repressive private sphere.”

 In fact, explains Mairam Sow, ENDA’s Executive Secretary, youth are generally left out in the development of prevention policies, at both formal or community levels, although they are the most concerned.
 Women, in particular, have no right to information, or power to communicate, make decisions, or have control over their bodies and those of their daughters.